 - Everything that happened so far (May 2016) is basic economics working and there’s basically nothing OPEC could do about it.

-- In the most likely scenario, prices in the next decade will reflect the “all-in” cost per barrel of shale oil, estimated at
+- In the most likely scenario, prices in the next decade will eventually reflect the “all-in” cost per barrel of shale oil, presumably

-- However, if governments decide the environmental impact of shale drilling is too negative, oil prices will climb back to 2010 levels.
+- If governments decide the environmental impact of shale drilling is too negative and electric vehicle don’t work out, oil prices will climb back to 2010 levels.
+This is very unlikely.